 Notification of Acceptance

-The Admissions Office reviews applications once it has received all required materials from the applicant.
-You will be notified by email of PNCA’s admission decision.
+The Admissions Office reviews applications once we have received all required materials from the applicant.
+You will receive your admission decision by mail and email.

 If you accept PNCA’s offer of admission, a non-refundable $400 tuition deposit is required to secure a place in the incoming class and gain registration privileges.
 The $400 deposit is credited to your student account upon registration.

-PNCA Undergraduate Admissions Deferral Policy for 2021 and 2022 terms
+PNCA Undergraduate Admissions Deferral Policy for 2022 terms

 Participation in peaceful protests and demonstrations